CGS1929/WebPage/README.md

 A modern, responsive navigation bar built with HTML, CSS, and JavaScript.
 This navbar includes a glassmorphism effect, smooth hover animations, and a hamburger menu that transforms into an X on mobile screens.

+# Here You Can See Live Project: https://web-page-ten-nu.vercel.app/

 🌟 Features

 ✔️ Fully responsive design